-UCF’s Muslim Student Association is hosting an Iftar event April 17 at Lake Claire.
+The Muslim Student Association at UCF is hosting an Iftar event April 8 in HS I room 116.
 RSVP online to attend.

 As of 2015, there are 1.8 billion Muslims worldwide, making it the second-largest largest major religious group, according to the Pew Research Center.
 And while Islam is widely practiced, many people still may not be familiar with what Ramadan is.

 Here Cyrus Zargar, Endowed Al-Ghazali Distinguished Professor in Islamic studies, director of the program and an associate professor in the Department of Philosophy, shares some insight on the meaning and practices of this multifaceted celebration.
 And the Office of Institutional Equity reminds the campus community of guidelines for respecting religious observances.

 The Quran tells Muslims that it is the month in which the Quran was revealed, and so it is thought to have great blessings in it.
 It is a time to draw closer to God and to work on oneself ethically and spiritually, investing in social justice, helping the poor, and committing oneself to service.
 Because of a Quranic commandment to fast in this month, fasting has a been a practice of the Muslim community since the time of Muhammad.

 It is the ninth month of the Muslim calendar, which is a lunar calendar.
 The calendar that has become commonly used internationally is a solar calendar.
 The difference between them is a lunar month will always be 29 days or 30 days, and that adds up at the end of the year to a year that is 11 days shorter than a solar year.
 This results in the month of Ramadan’s shifting 11 days every year relative to the Gregorian calendar.

 The fast involves abstaining from food, drink, and conjugal relations from dawn until sunset.
 Those who should not fast include travelers, the sick, and the elderly.